 Alliance can drive growth for everyone, but for the individual it requires skin in the game.
 As a concept, it demands we look at the bigger picture of us – like one of those antique, panoramic photos of a giant graduating class.
-You may be that kid who scored all the touchdowns (middle row, thirty-six from the left).
-But the only notable thing about that picture now is the size of the class – with every other graduate smiling just as broadly as you are.
+You may be that kid who scored all the touchdowns (middle row, seventy-sixth from the left).
+But the only notable thing about that picture is the size of the class – with every other graduate smiling just as broadly as you are.

 A Real Sharing Economy